Notice: This page requires JavaScript to function properly.

 HEAD is a pointer to the latest commit on the current branch.

-Since we work with only a single branch now, HEAD simply points to the latest commit.
-This command creates a new commit that undoes the changes made in the last commit.
-Git will open the default text editor to let you modify the commit message if necessary.
+Since there is only one branch, HEAD points to the latest commit.
+This command creates a new commit that reverses the changes from the previous one.
+Git opens the default text editor to allow editing of the commit message if needed.
 Save and close the editor to complete the revert.

 Example Workflow

-Let’s first add a new line to our recipe.txt file with another step and directly commit this change skipping the staging area:
+First, add a new line to the recipe.txt file with the next step and directly commit the change, skipping the staging area:

-We can now show the detailed info of this commit using the git show command with HEAD:
+Now display the detailed information of this commit using the git show command with HEAD:

-As you can see, the default text editor is opened (Vim in my case) with the default commit message.
-For now, we’ll leave it as it is, but in real-world projects it is often better to add the reason for rollback, for example:
+As you can see, the default text editor opens (Vim in this case) with a default commit message.
+For now, leave it as is, but in real projects, it is recommended to include the reason for the rollback, for example:

 Note